 Usually we'll schedule a free 20-minute telephone conversation to discuss your needs, followed by an initial 90-minute face-to-face meeting.
 This is for me to find out more about you, and for you to get a sense of how I work.

 Sometimes we might come to the conclusion that you'll be better supported by another professional and in that case we can think together about an onward referral.

 However, if it feels right, we can schedule a regular time to meet, usually once a week for 50 minutes for as long as is beneficial for you.

-I’m a BACP-registered counsellor and Breathworks-accredited mindfulness teacher with a background as a lecturer/researcher in gender and sexuality studies.
+I’m a BACP-registered counsellor, mindfulness practitioner and a trainee psychosexual therapist with a background as a lecturer/researcher in gender and sexuality studies.

 I'm also an Associate Mindfulness Teacher with Breathworks, with a specialism in teaching mindfulness-based approaches to managing stress, pain and illness.

 Training, qualifications & experience

 - Diploma in Clinical Sexology (In training at CICS)

 - Clinical Lead for Mental Health (SPECTRA CIC)